MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/launch-app.md

 </details>
 <br>
 <details>
-<summary>Free and extended trials for new Teams users</summary>
+<summary>Freemium experience, free  and extended trials for new Teams users</summary>

 Since your goal at this stage is to achieve product-market fit for your app, it’s critical to learn how users are perceiving your new app and if they’re getting the intended value by using the app.
-If not already done for your core SaaS product, offer free trials to users who sign up for your app (and SaaS service) through the Teams channel.
+If you have a freemium SaaS offering, offer a limited feature set in your Teams app for free.
+If not already done for your core SaaS product, offer free trials to users who sign up for your app (and SaaS service) through the Teams store.
 If you already offer trials for your SaaS product and your standard free trial period is 15 days, consider extending the trial period for Teams users to 30-60 days.

 :::image type="content" source="../../../../../assets/images/app-fundamentals/trials-store-listing.png.png" alt-text="Free or extended trials in app store listing and FRE flow.":::